sftpgo/docs/docs/installation.md

 - Windows installers are provided for direct setup on Windows systems.
 - A Docker registry is available.

-A license key is required to unlock advanced features and to access our Docker repository.
+A license key is required to enable advanced features and to access our Docker repository.
 Licenses can be purchased or a free trial activated directly from our [website](https://sftpgo.com/on-premises){:target="_blank"}.

 Without a valid license, the application runs in **limited mode** with the following restrictions: